sagiweizmann/Casino-Jackpot/README.md

 ## Development Journey

-### Initial Setup
+#### Initial Setup
 The project began with a basic setup, where the game logic was embedded directly within the controller.
 The symbols and their corresponding rewards were defined as simple arrays.
 The game had three primary functionalities: start, spin, and cash out.

-### Refactoring of the code
+#### Refactoring of the code
 To improve code maintainability and readability, the reward system was refactored to use enums.
-This refactoring allowed us to define `SlotSymbolEnum` for the symbols and `SlotRewardEnum` for the corresponding rewards.
-This approach provided type safety and made the code more self-explanatory.
+This refactoring allowed us to define `SlotSymbolEnum` for the symbols and `SlotRewardEnum` for the corresponding rewards. its made the code more self-explanatory.

-### Service Layer
-As the project grew, it became clear that the slot machine logic should be encapsulated within a dedicated service.
 The `SlotMachineService` was introduced to handle all game-related logic, including managing symbols, calculating rewards, and updating the user's credits.

 - **SlotMachineService:** Encapsulates the core logic for the slot machine game, such as spinning the slots, determining wins, and calculating rewards.

-During this phase, I encountered issues with autowiring the session service.
-Symfony's autowiring feature does not automatically inject the session, so I had to explicitly inject `SessionInterface` into the `SlotMachineService` constructor.
+I had to explicitly inject `SessionInterface` into the `SlotMachineService` constructor.

-### Challenges and Solutions
+#### Challenges and Solutions

 - **Frontend Slot machine spinning:** Implementing the spinning effect for the slot machine blocks was challenging.
 I used jQuery to animate the spinning effect, whic invovled many symbols going up in a random offest and then coming back down to the original position.